PeterDaveHello/docker-shellcheck/README.md

-ShellCheck on the latest Ubuntu LTS release.
+ShellCheck on the latest Alpine release.

 --